Atherton Laburnum Rovers F.C.: Ground

 The club play home matches at Crilly Park, which has a capacity of 3,000, of which 250 is seated; three sides of the ground are covered.

 They originally played at Laburnum Road Playing Fields, from which they took their name, and used a shed in a nearby allotment as a changing room.
-Two seasons later they moved to Hag Fold two seasons later.
+Two seasons later they moved to Hag Fold.
 In order to progress in the Bolton Combination, the club was required to provide better facilities, so obtained a field where they opened their Greendale ground in 1966.

 In the early 1980s the ground was renamed Crilly Park in honour of former chairman Jack Crilly who died in 1980.
 A stand was erected behind one of the goals in 1983, with two more covered areas built in 1986 and further cover in 1991.
 Floodlights were installed in 1989, with a new clubhouse and changing rooms built two years later.